jintransit/WebDevCourseMaterials/1-intro-to-sql/README.md

-dserban contributes to httpie/httpie dserban contributes to sinatra/sinatra dserban contributes to torvalds/linux gvoicu contributes to gvoicu/miniflow gvoicu contributes to rails/rails gvoicu contributes to github/WebDev gvoicu contributes to sinatra/sinatra igstan contributes to gvoicu/miniflow igstan contributes to github/WebDev torvalds contributes to torvalds/linux
+dserban contributes to httpie/httpie dserban contributes to sinatra/sinatra dserban contributes to torvalds/linux spyked contributes to spyked/miniflow spyked contributes to rails/rails spyked contributes to github/WebDev spyked contributes to sinatra/sinatra igstan contributes to spyked/miniflow igstan contributes to github/WebDev torvalds contributes to torvalds/linux
 ```